nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 ![Basic Group Members](../../media/models/dynamicgroup_workflow_basic_03.png)

-A key to understand here is that generally, within a single Dynamic Group, additional values specified for the _same_ filter field (here, "Site") will _broaden_ the group to _include_ additional objects that match those additional values, while specifying values for _additional filter fields_ (here, "Status") will _narrow_ the group to match only the objects that match this additional filter.
+A key to understand here is that generally, within a single Dynamic Group, additional values specified for the _same_ filter field (here, "Location") will _broaden_ the group to _include_ additional objects that match those additional values, while specifying values for _additional filter fields_ (here, "Status") will _narrow_ the group to match only the objects that match this additional filter.
 This is expressed in the "Filter Query Logic" panel by the use of `OR` and `AND` operators - the logic for this Dynamic Group is:

 ```no-highlight
 (